 May all mighty god of infinite glory be auspicious to us, May the all knowing Lords of the universe be of auspiciousness to us.
 May the powerful protection of the universe bring auspiciousness to us May the Lord of Lords.
 The supreme being brings fortune to us.

-Hinduism has its huge influence and common concepts with Buddhism, Jainism, and Sikhism which are later originated in India.
+Hinduism has a huge influence and common concepts with Buddhism, Jainism, and Sikhism, which later originated in India.

-Hindu celebrate wealth in the form of many gods such as Lakshmi, Kubera, and Vishnu.
-Hinduism has a 4 level hierarchy – Dharma (the pursuit of philosophy, religion and doing duties to society), Artha (the pursuit of livelihood, wealth, and power), Kama (the pursuit of pleasures) and Moksha (liberation) and we progress from the top to bottom.
-This is very close to Maslow’s hierarchy and thus, Hindus are natural capitalists.
+Hindus celebrate wealth in the form of many gods such as Lakshmi, Kubera, and Vishnu.
+Hinduism has a 4 level hierarchy – Dharma (the pursuit of philosophy, religion, and doing duties to society), Artha (the pursuit of livelihood, wealth, and power), Kama (the pursuit of pleasures), and Moksha (liberation) and we progress from top to bottom.
+This is very close to Maslow’s hierarchy; thus, Hindus are natural capitalists.

-Concept of Zero (as a number and as a marker), the concept of Infinity and concept of the Decimal Number System (with a carry-forward); Pythagoras Theorem, originated from Vedas.
+The concept of Zero (as a number and as a marker), the concept of Infinity, and the concept of the Decimal Number System (with a carry-forward), the Pythagoras Theorem, originated from the Vedas.

-The Big Bang theory is mentioned as early as the Rig Veda, where, in Tenth Mandala – the Cosmos and the ‘Golden Egg’ or the Sun, is born from the Cosmic Void – often called as Asat (Non-being) – also meaning ‘Non-wisdom’ or Chaos.
+The Big Bang theory is mentioned as early as the Rig Veda, where, in Tenth Mandala – the Cosmos and the ‘Golden Egg’ or the Sun, are born from the Cosmic Void – often called Asat (Non-being) – also meaning ‘Non-wisdom’ or Chaos.

-Ayurveda, medical treatment practice was also taught to Chinese, Greek, Roman and Persian students who studied at the great Ancient Indian Universities like Takshila and Nalanda – as early as 700BCE.
+Ayurveda was taught to Chinese, Greek, Roman, and Persian students who studied at the great Ancient Indian Universities like Takshila and Nalanda – as early as 700BCE.
 Yoga, Vastu, and Palmistry originated from the Hindu scriptures from the ancient past.

-Brahma, Vyas, Indra, Saptarishis, Surya, etc are titles in Hinduism.
+Brahma, Vyas, Indra, Saptarishis, Surya, etc., are titles in Hinduism.
 As per qualifications, different people assume these roles in different eras.
-For example, Lord Hanuman is going to be next Brahma & Ashwathama is going to be next Ved Vyas!
+For example, Lord Hanuman will be the next Brahma & Ashwathama will be the next Ved Vyas!

-In Brhadaranyaka Upanishad while discussing Brahman, Yajnavalkya is asked how many gods are there.
-The number 33 comes from the number of Vedic gods explained by Yajnavalkya in Brhadaranyaka Upanishad – the eight Vasus, the eleven Rudras, the twelve Adityas, Indra and Prajapati.
+In Brhadaranyaka Upanishad, while discussing Brahman, Sage Yajnavalkya is asked how many gods are there.
+The number 33 comes from the number of Vedic gods explained by Yajnavalkya in Brhadaranyaka Upanishad – the eight Vasus, the eleven Rudras, the twelve Adityas, Indra, and Prajapati.
 (Chapter I, hymn 9, verse 2)